paullutkus/paullutkus.github.io/posts/eng/2023-06-04-boundary-point-detection.md

 </u>

 > 	1. Find the maximum point along a dimension
->	   (wlog, highest point in Y), call it
+>	   (wlog, highest point in Y), this is the
+>	   first hull point.
->	   the 'first focus'.
+>
-> 	2. Repeat 3-5 until the 'new focus' is the
+>	2. Repeat 3-5 until the 'new hull point' is
->	   first focus:
+>	   the first one:
+>
->	3. Find the point which generates the minimum
+>	3. Find the point whose slope with the previous
->	   nonnegative slope (m) when paired with the
->	   focus.
->	4. Let this point be the 'new focus', and add
+>	   hull point makes the minimum counterclockwise
+>	   angle (we'll call it theta) starting from pi.
+>
-> 	   it to the hull.
+>	4. This is the next hull point.
+Add it to the
+>	   hull.
+>
->	5. Rotate the dataset clockwise by arctan(m)
+>	5. Center the dataset on the new hull point, and
-> 	   around the new focus, so that it is
+>	   then rotate clockwise by theta so that the
->	   horizontally aligned with the previous
+>	   new hull point is horizontally aligned with
->	   focus.
+>	   the previous one.

 Since, for each hull point, we must iterate through each of the other $n$ points, this procedure has a time-complexity of $O(hn)$, where $h$ is the